3meters/proxibase/readme.md

 Inserts req.body.data or req.body.data[0] into the collection.
 If a value for _id is specified it will be used, otherwise the server will generate a value for _id.
 Only one record may be inserted per request.
 If you specifiy values for any of the system fields, those values will be stored.
 If you do not the system will generate defaults for you.
 The return value is all fields of the newly created record inside a data tag.

 ### POST /data/\<collection\>/\<id\>
 Updates the document with _id = id in collection.
 Non-system fields not inlucded in request.body.data or request.body.data[0] will not be modified.
 The return value is all fields of the modified document inside a data tag.
+Note that complex fields (objects) will be completely replaced by the updated values, even if you only specify one of their sub-fields in your update.

 ### DELETE /data/\<collection\>/\<id1,id2\>
 Deletes those records